 Payment gateways and multi-currency billing work together in FluxBilling:

-This prevents the common problem where a client in Japan sees a PayPal button, clicks it, and gets an error because PayPal does not support JPY for that merchant account.
+This prevents the common problem where a client in Japan sees a gateway button, clicks it, and gets an error because the gateway does not support JPY for that merchant account.
 In FluxBilling, that button simply would not appear.

 Webhook Handling